Parth Jindal: Other ventures

 Jindal's wife Anushree Jindal oversees a micro-finance venture, Svamaan Financial Services, that is 100% owned by the couple.

 Philanthropy

 Project Yashoda

-Jindal was in charge of supervising the creation of an Android-based mobile application that can track the developmental indicators of children under six.
-The local women, given the moniker "Yashodas" after a figure from Hindu mythology, were instructed to take photographs of the mother and child using their mobile phones, scan the mother and child's irises, and enter the necessary information into the application.
-This app enables real-time, GPS-enabled tracking of children's nutrition and growth markers, making it possible for medical professionals and government officials to take appropriate follow-up action when required.
-Consequently, the prevalence of malnutrition in the three talukas of Palghar in which the JSW Foundation is active has significantly decreased.
+Jindal supervised the creation of an Android-based mobile application that tracks the developmental indicators of children under six.
+Consequently, the prevalence of malnutrition in the three talukas of Palghar, in which the JSW Foundation is active, has reportedly decreased.
 In 2014, then-Chief Minister Devendra Fadnavis of Maharashtra gave the order for the technology to be implemented throughout the state.

 Personal life

 Parth is married to Anushree Jindal (née Jasani).
 They have a daughter born in April 2019.